misterplain/boilerPlate-MERN/README.md

 #### To-do list for this project

-1. [ ] Refresh tokens
 2. [ ] Password reset functionality
 3. [ ] User can report a review, send to moderation
 4. [ ] Confirmation emails at order status change
-5. [ ] Global variable - reviews require moderation or not
+5. [ ] Global variable - reviews require moderation or no
 6. [ ] Global variable - admin level style object

 Any and all feedback on this project is welcome, you may contact me [HERE](https://www.linkedin.com/in/patrick-o-brien-6743b044/)!